barathan-1799/1000_Genome_PCA_Python/README.md

 - This program directly extracts the Phase 3 of 1000 Genome data VCF files available online (https://hgdownload.soe.ucsc.edu/gbdb/hg38/1000Genomes) without requiring the user to individually download and unzip these large-sized files on their respective devices (the zipped VCF file for each chromosome can be as large as 1.1 GB).

 (6) What are the limitations of this program?
-- This program doesn't analyze genetic mutations of the INDEL type (SNPs of INDEL type are filtered out as part of the data processing steps)
+- This program doesn't analyze genetic mutations of the INDEL type (SNPs of INDEL type are filtered out as part of the data processing step).
-- The data compiled using the user's exome data and 1000 Genome data only undergoes one step of post-processing, namely Linkage Disequilibrium (LD) filtration.
+- The data compiled using the user's exome data and 1000 Genome data only undergoes one step of post-processing, namely filtration based on a user-specified Linkage Disequilibrium (LD) threshold value.